Derek-Ashmore/error-detection-agent/instructions/COMMANDS.md

 ## Project Setup Task 1

 ```
 npx claude-flow@alpha swarm "Please implement task 1 Project Setup as documented in file openspec/changes/add-mvp-error-detection-agent/tasks.md.
 Include a GitHub workflow that will verify all pull requests that are created or changed.
-Please let me know if you need additional information." --claude
+Please let me know if you need additional information or capabilities." --claude
 ```

 - Please implement task 1 Project Setup as documented in file openspec/changes/add-mvp-error-detection-agent/tasks.md